HanlonsStraightRazor/.files/README.md

 ---
 Vim has some decent default settings, but I added some extra stuff to boost productivity.

-## Setup and Maintainence
+## Setup and Maintenance
 ---
-Clone this repo in your home directory and run the setup.sh script from within the repo to get started.
-I also included an update.sh script that you should run every so often to stay up to date with my latest configuration and my plugins.
+Clone this repo in your home directory and run the update.sh script from within the repo to get started.
+This script also updates the repo, so it should be run periodically to stay up to date.

 ## New Bindings
 ---